-If the grievance is against the Chief Executive it should be referred directly to the Monitoring Officer.
+If the grievance is against the Chief Executive, it should be referred directly to the Monitoring Officer.
+Any grievance will be handled in line with the guidance of the JNC.

 Complaints may also be referred directly to Stage 2 with the agreement of both parties.